 - Represented Sunoco Logistics Partners L.P.
 (NYSE: SXL) and Sunoco Inc. (NYSE: SUN) in connection with the negotiation of commercial arrangements for terminaling and related services in connection with Sunoco's divestiture of the Girard Point refinery to Philadelphia Energy Solutions.

 - Represented American Infrastructure Fund in connection with a $155 million acquisition of downstream energy assets.

 - Represented three undisclosed private sellers in connection with three transactions involving the divestiture of $114 million in assets to CRH plc.

-- Represented DJ Resources in its recapitalization and subsequent divestiture of $36 million in assets.
+- Represented DJ Resources, a Colorado oil and gas producer, in its recapitalization and subsequent divestitures of $36 million in assets, some of which involved the transfer of BLM interests.

 - Represented The Park Agency in its divestiture of its oil and gas investments.

 - Represented NuCoastal Thailand Ltd. in connection with reverse merger with Petroworld Corp. on the London AIM and Toronto TSX-V exchanges (now Coastal Energy Company).

 - Represented Carlton Global Resources in its $26 million leveraged refinancing with Main Street Capital and D.E.
 Shaw.

 - Represented Preferred Unlimited in its structuring and arranging of Golden Gate Capital's $350 million acquisition of U.S. Silica.